bwfiq/git-livesync/README.md

 - If the file is not in the `.gitignore` or under `.git/`, it initiates a commit-and-sync with the timestamp and date.

 ### TODO

-- Add a setting to adjust the delay for commit-and-sync
+*Planned Features for v0.0.1:*
+- Either close the terminals after exec or just use exec
+- Make the extension activate immediately instead of on running a command

+*At some point:*
 - Add a setting to adjust pull and push behaviour instead of always syncing on commit
 - Add auto pulling irrespective of file changes
-- Add settings that require it to be enabled for every specific workplace through settings.json
 - Add error handling for if workspace doesn't have `.git/` or `.gitignore`
-- Either close the terminals after exec or just use exec

 ## Requirements